heartandhandstraining/blog/_posts/2018-09-13-C9-And-Coding-Bootcamp-WOWS.md

 when I tried to run 'rspec test'.
 This was very simple git html project was updating/fixing a web page.
 The styling was done in a separate css file, so the html fixes were easy.
 I made git changes in the C9 terminal and then pushed them to origin master on github.

 I am getting much more the hang of git and Github, especially from local (or C9) connected to the remote repository on Github!
-Way Cool.
+Way Cool!
+I am also getting better at interpreting and being less intimidated with the testing feedback in the terminal.
 Today's web fixing project result is [here](https://html-album-cover-heartandhandstraining.c9users.io/index.html).
-It seems this link works for the public, but this aspect of sharing is new to me, so I will check it later, too.
+It seems this link works for the public,but this aspect of sharing is new to me, so I will check it later, too.

 Yes, I am still reviewing my CCNA Routing and Switching.
 It is challenging too, but I kind of enjoy the upper layers of the OSI stack, Application and Presentation, just a little more (maybe a lot!
 LOL!).
 And, I have been hammering away at Nursing CEUs, too, to make sure I have those out of the way, so I can do this more fun stuff!